Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1400.md

 [Jenkins Job Builder](http://ci.openstack.org/jenkins-job-builder/)

+Write standalone Ruby tools that plug into Jenkins - use Jenkins as a test driver for scripts

+How do you set up a build executor?
+Bundle install or Chef executor?
+Now we have Chef manage the gems on the build box rather than a bundle install.

 ## What will we do now?
 What needs to happen next?

 Go back to Opscode to provide a build service for the community to collectively improve